Papa Don't Preach: Critical reception

-Since its release, "Papa Don’t Preach" has been acclaimed by critics.
+"Papa Don’t Preach" was acclaimed.
 Rolling Stones Davitt Sigerson praised it as the only song on True Blue with a hook as strong as Madonna's earlier hits, likening it to Michael Jackson's "Billie Jean" (1983).
-The Chicago Tribune deemed the track "stunning", while AllMusic's Stephen Thomas Erlewine called it a "masterstroke".
+The Chicago Tribune deemed it "stunning", while AllMusic's Stephen Thomas Erlewine called it a "masterstroke".
 Entertainment Weeklys David Browne highlighted the unexpected emotional depth Madonna brought to the role of a pregnant teen, calling it a "perfectly conceived pop record".
-On a similar note, Peter Piatkowski from PopMatters described the track as an "idiosyncratic tune" that shares the maturity of previous single "Live to Tell".
+Peter Piatkowski from PopMatters described the track as an "idiosyncratic tune" that shares the maturity of Madonna's previous single, "Live to Tell".

-Critics frequently praised the song’s bold departure from Madonna's earlier work.
-Adam Sexton, author of Desperately Seeking Madonna deemed it the album's "boldest" track, comparing it to punk and new wave milestones like "Bodies" (1977) by Sex Pistols and Graham Parker's "You Can't Be Too Strong" (1979).
+Critics praised the departure from Madonna's earlier work.
+Adam Sexton, author of Desperately Seeking Madonna, deemed it the album's "boldest" track, comparing it to punk and new wave milestones like "Bodies" (1977) by Sex Pistols and Graham Parker's "You Can't Be Too Strong" (1979).
 From Slant Magazine, Sal Cinquemani wrote that with "Papa Don’t Preach", Madonna proved she had moved from pop star to consummate artist.
 The Observer–Reporter noted its shift away from Madonna's "sugar-coated" past, while The Guardians Caroline Sullivan hailed it as her "first socially controversial single, and one of her best tunes to boot".
 Stereogums Tom Breihan called it a "masterful piece of pop craftsmanship", showcasing Madonna's unique ability to convey emotion despite her limited vocal range.

 Vocally, the track was also a breakthrough.
 The New York Times Stephen Holden praised Madonna's "passionate, bratty sob", while the Los Angeles Times Robert Hilburn noted her newfound vocal control.
 Author Matthew Rettenmund described it as featuring "some of the strongest vocals Madonna ever recorded".
 The Arizona Republics Ed Masley noted that the track contained "More soul than was expected at the time", and Albumism's Justin Chadwick deemed it "arguably the most unforgettable of True Blues many memorable moments".
 People magazine summed it up: "Arguably the best track from the True Blue album, ['Papa Don’t Preach'] gets straight to the heart of a lot of what makes Madonna, Madonna: sex, rebellion against the patriarchy, and a whole lot of Catholicism thrown in. [...]
 It’s a fantastic song, and it will always be one of [her] best".

 There were a few critics who offered more mixed or dismissive takes.
 Author Rikky Rooksby felt that, while the chorus was "punchy enough" and the acoustic guitar solo "pleasant", the song overall was "musically a trifle under-powered".
 Jeff Hamilton from The Daily Iowan questioned whether Madonna's music could be taken seriously, claiming that, "in terms of scrutable ideology, ['Papa Don't Preach'] doesn't represent a change from 'Like a Virgin'".
 The Record-Journals Jim Zebora panned the track as "perfectly annoying".